Tesla Real-Time Insurance

 What Coverages You Have

 Other than liability coverages including Bodily Injury and Property Damage, which are required by law, you have the option to select additional coverages and limits.
-Selecting fewer coverages and/or lower coverage limits lowers your premium.
+Selecting fewer optional coverages and/or lower coverage limits lowers your premium.

 How Many Vehicles You Insure